Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 The following sections explain the details of the above example tutorial.
 The rest of these section is extra information and not required to run the tutorial above.

-#### <a name='explain'></a>Route Programming, Get implementation, and Notification Tracking
+## Explanation of Operations Performed

+The rpcs used in this tutorial allow the user to perform Route Programming, Get Requests, and Notification Tracking.
+Below we will go over each one.

-[!NOTE] This section is for route pushing.
+>**Note:** This section is for route pushing.
 AKA when the operation command is set to Add, Update or Delete.

 Using a unary rpc, the client sends a single request and blocks for response to the request.
 Initially, the program takes information given by user and creates a database.
 Each entry in the database corresponds to the information for one route/label.
 When invoked with --stream_case false option, this program uses unary RPC.
 It invokes the unary RPC as many times needed to program the data set.
 Please follow through code for more information.

 The streaming rpc implementation is a bit more complex.
 A bi-directional stream is used, in which both the client and server have two independent streams.
 Both the client and server can read and write messages in any order.
 Therefore, this section will explain a high level overview of how this program utilizes the streaming rpc.

-[!NOTE] For more information on the differences/details of rpcs, refer to https://grpc.io/docs/what-is-grpc/core-concepts/#rpc-life-cycle.
+>**Note:** For more information on the differences/details of rpcs, refer to https://grpc.io/docs/what-is-grpc/core-concepts/#rpc-life-cycle.

 Our code utilizes multithreading and locking to handle bidirectional streaming.
 The general life cycle looks like this: